camila-dangelo-tempesta/bikeshare_capital_rental_forecast/README.md

 We will use a dataset to build and train our model.

-The "Bike Rental UCI" dataset (https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset) will be used to build and train the model in this experiment.
+The  dataset ["Bike Rental UCI"](https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset) will be used to build and train the model in this experiment.

 This dataset is based on real data from the company Capital Bikeshare, which operates bicycle rentals in the city of WashingtonDC, USA.